-For Root CA, Subordinate CA, and Subscriber certificates used for publicly-trusted TLS, DigiCert abide by section 7.1.2 of the Baseline Requirements and configure the Certificate extensions to those requirements.
-Certificates must contain the ExtendedKeyUsage extension, aligning to Application Software Supplier granted trust bits and private PKI use cases.
-Certificates may not contain the anyEKU value.

-Subordinate CA Certificates created after January 1, 2019 for publicly trusted certificates, with the exception of cross- certificates that share a private key with a corresponding root certificate: will contain an EKU extension; and cannot include the any Extended Key Usage Key Purpose Id, and Digi Cert no longer includes both the id-kp- server Auth and id-kp-email Protection Key Purpose Ids in the same certificate.
+For Root CA, Subordinate CA, and Subscriber certificates used for publicly-trusted TLS, DigiCert abides by the Baseline Requirements and configures the Certificate extensions to those requirements.
+Subordinate CA Certificates created after January 1, 2019 for publicly trusted certificates, with the exception of cross- certificates that share a private key with a corresponding root certificate: will contain an EKU extension; and cannot include the anyExtendedKeyUsage KeyPurposeId, and DigiCert no longer includes both the id-kp- serverAuth and id-kp-emailProtection KeyPurposeIds in the same certificate.